U.S. News and World Report names UW Medical Center No. 1 Best Hospital in Washington for 7th year

-Becker's Hospital Review: 100 Great Hospitals in America
+Becker's Hospital Review recognizes UW Medical Center in top 100 Great Hospitals in America

-UW Medical Center has been recognized for the fourth consecutive year by Becker’s Hospital Review in its 2017 edition of "100 great hospitals in America."
+UW Medical Center has been recognized for the fifth consecutive year by Becker’s Hospital Review in its 2018 edition of "100 great hospitals in America."
 Hospitals included in the list are described as "industry leaders in innovation, quality patient care and clinical research."
 For more information, see

 Becker's Hospital Review.